energy-code/academic/content/post/WFH_family/index.md

 ---
-title: "Working Remotely with a Partner or Family"
+title: Working Remotely with a Partner or Family
 description: "Strategies and tips to get some work done at home with a family"
-date: 2020-03-22T02:13:50Z
+date: 2020-03-22
-author: "Adam Stein"
+author: Adam Stein
 categories:
   - "example"
   - "hello"